What is e-safety?

-There are three key areas of risk when it comes to e-safety.
-Content, contact and conduct.
+The three important areas of risk when it comes to e-safety are content, contact, and conduct.

 "A whole school approach to e-safety can help involve staff, governors, parents and pupils themselves in keeping children and young people safe online," it says.